riley-x/Zygos/app/src/main/java/com/example/zygos/data/README.md

 ## Lots

-WARNING: `realizedOpen` and `realizedClosed` have special use for CASH lots!
+WARNING: `sharesOpen` and `realizedClosed` have special use for CASH lots!

 - *CASH*: Cash lots summarize *Transfers* and *Interest*.
 Every account should have exactly one CASH lot after initial setup.
 The `openTransactionId` keeps track of when the account was opened/first funded.
-  `realizedOpen` is the net value sum of all transfers, while `realizedClosed` is the net sum of all other transactions. `sharesOpen` is always 1.
+  `sharesOpen` is the net value sum of all transfers, while `realizedClosed` is the net sum of all other transactions.